Why stacking 7 tools costs more than an integrated solution

 - A project management tool to organize tasks

-- A scheduling tool to manage resources
+- A planning tool to manage resources

 - Spreadsheets to manage project budgets

 The result?
-Five different tools that partially do the same thing, with multiple double entries and no coherent overview.
+Five different tools that do partially the same thing, with multiple double entries and no coherent overview.

-Cost Type | Average Amount | Source |
+| Type of cost | Average amount | Source |

-SaaS spending per employee/year | $1,040 | Gartner 2024 |
+| SaaS expenditure per employee/year | 1 040 $ | Gartner 2024 |

-Share of actually used licenses | 49% | Zylo 2024 |
+| Percentage of licenses actually used | 49% | Zylo 2024 |

-Average number of redundant tools | 11 (project management alone) | Zylo 2024 |
+| Average number of redundant tools | 11 (project management only) | Zylo 2024 |

 The invisible cost of lost productivity